johnsonjh/OpenVi/README.md

   - No support for regional localization or message translation
 - Inefficient handling of extremely large (e.g. multi-GB) files
-- No support for syntax highlighting, context-aware code completion, code folding, or "*language server*" integrations
+- No support for syntax highlighting, context-aware code completion, code folding, or “*language server*” integrations
 - No interactive macro recording and debugging functionality
 - No advanced scripting support (no *BASIC*, *COBOL*, *JavaScript*, *Lua*, *Perl*, *PHP*, *Python*, *REXX*, *Ruby*, *S-Lang*, *Tcl*, or anything else)